-Member, Remuneration and Nomination Committee.
+Name, qualifications and independence status Experience, special responsibilities and other directorships Donald S Brooks Member, Remuneration and Nomination Committee.
+BA, JD.
 Member, Audit Committee.
-Non Brooks, a graduate of Columbia University School of Law, is a US-based awyer, who for many years was Senior Counsel-Licensing at Merck & Co., Inc. and was formerly its Counsel for U.S. pharmaceutical operations and Counsel for its research operations.
-Don retired from Merck in 1993 and since Oon Brooks, a graduate of Columbia University School of Law, is a US-based awyer, who for many years was Senior Counsel-Licensing at Merck & Co., nc. and was formerly its Counsel for U.S. pharmaceutical operations and Counsel for its research operations.
-Don retired from Merck in 1993 and since awyer, who for many years was Senior Counsel-Licensing at Merck & Co., nc. and was formerly its Counsel for U.S. pharmaceutical operations and Counsel for its research operations.
-Don retired from Merck in 1993 and since hat time has served as Counsel to a U.S. law firm representing clients in the iotechnology industry, as well as serving as an advisor to firms in the iotechnology and the pharmaceutical industry in general.
-He has been eneral counsel of Maryland-based biotech company, EntreMed Inc. lember, Audit Committee.
-Professor Li was appointed a Director on May 7, 2010.
-Professor Arthur Li was warded the degree of Doctor of Medicine by University of Cambridge, UK.
-He is a well-credentialed and respected educator and surgeon who is currently beputy Chairman of The Bank of East Asia and is Emeritus Professor of Surgery of The Chinese University of Hong Kong.
-He is a member of the executive Council of the Hong Kong Special Administrative Region.
-He is also director of AFFIN Holdings Berhad.
+Non-Executive Director Independent Mr Don Brooks, a graduate of Columbia University School of Law, is a US-based lawyer, who for many years was Senior Counsel-Licensing at Merck & Co., Inc. and was formerly its Counsel for U.S. pharmaceutical operations and Counsel for its research operations.
+He retired from Merck in 1993 and since that time has served as Counsel to a U.S. law firm representing clients in the biotechnology industry, as well as serving as an advisor to firms in the biotechnology and the pharmaceutical industry in general.
+He has been general counsel of Maryland-based biotech company, EntreMed Inc. Arthur Kwok Cheung Li GBS JP Member, Audit Committee.
+BA, MA, MB BChir, MD, HonDSc (Hull), HonDLitt (HKUST), HonDoc (Soka), HonLLD (CUHK), HonDSc(Med) (UCL), HonLLD (UWE), FRCS, FRCSEd, FRACS, FCSHK, FHKAM (Surgery), HonFPCS; HonFRCSGlas, HonFRSM, HonFRCS(I), HonFACS, HnFRCP(Lon), HonFCSHK, HonFASA, Emeritus Professor of Surgery (CUHK) Non-Executive Director Professor Arthur Li was appointed a Director on May 7, 2010.
+Professor Li was awarded the degree of Doctor of Medicine by University of Cambridge, UK.
+He is a well-credentialed and respected educator and surgeon who is currently Deputy Chairman of The Bank of East Asia and is Emeritus Professor of Surgery of The Chinese University of Hong Kong.
+He is a member of the Executive Council of the Hong Kong Special Administrative Region.
+He is also a director of AFFIN Holdings Berhad.
 Among his many previous appointments and associations, he has been a Council Fellow of the University of Melbourne, Dean of the Faculty of Medicine and Vice-Chancellor of The Chinese University of Hong Kong.
 Professor Li was the Secretary for Education and Manpower of the Government of HKSAR.
 He was also a member of the Board of Glaxo Wellcome plc.
-He is a member of the National committee of the Chinese People's Political Consultative Conference.
+He is a member of the National Committee of the Chinese People's Political Consultative Conference.